 Purpose and Design

-Windows XP was designed to unify the consumer-focused Windows 9x line with the business-focused Windows NT line.
-It introduced a new visual style, improved performance, and enhanced security features.
-The system offered better hardware support, faster startup times, and a more organized interface.
+Windows XP unified the consumer‑focused Windows 9x line with the business‑focused Windows NT line, replacing both Windows Me and Windows 2000 for most users.
+It introduced a modern interface, improved hardware support, and a more reliable foundation.

 Who Used Windows XP

-Windows XP was used by home users, offices, schools, and businesses of all sizes.
+Windows XP was adopted by home users, offices, schools, and businesses of all sizes.
 Its stability and broad software support made it a standard platform across many industries.
-It also became popular with gamers and multimedia users due to its compatibility and performance.
+Gamers and multimedia users also favored XP due to its performance and compatibility.

 Today, Windows XP is mostly found in: